pauldedwards/jekyll-now/_posts/2016-09-09-interview-questions.md

 __Describe a time when your emotions or your understanding of another person’s emotions affected a decision and what was the outcome?__

 A few years ago I worked on a very stressful project and my mantra to myself was “drop the emotion”.
 I was surrounded by people who were confrontational and emotional and my active response to this was to try and ignore the emotion.
-Since that project I have learned some great colleagues that the best way is to use empathy to try and understand the other person and why their behaviour is the way it is.
+Since that project I have learned from some great colleagues that the best way is to use empathy to try and understand the other person and why their behaviour is the way it is.

 __If you were to take this role what would you want to write in your CV in 3 years time that describes what you had achieved?__